cedvillalbaag/workingsmarternotharder_summary/README.md

 - Excercise.

-## 12.-  Keep other update of the status of long running
+## 12.-  Keep other update of the status of long running.
 - Keep others updated.
 - Be proactive about checking the status of an assignment.

-## 13.-  Have a status meeting every day
+## 13.-  Have a status meeting every day.
-- Have a daily status meeting
+- Have a daily status meeting:
   -   What did you do yesterday?
   -   What are you planning to do today?
   -   Have you run into any issues in your work?